 Step 5 - Repeat Frying

-Once the first batch of shankarpali is out, increase the heat back to medium and allow the oil temperature to rise up again.
-Then add the next batch of shankarpali.
-Repeat for all the rolled and cut shankarpali.
+- Once the first batch of Shankarpali is removed, increase the heat back to medium to allow the oil to reach the right temperature again.
+Then, add the next batch of Shankarpali.
+Continue this process for all the rolled and cut pieces.

-- Do not fry the shankarpali on very high heat.
-Fry each batch on medium-low heat to perfect golden color.
-Frying on high heat may result in the outsides turning brown without making the Shankarpali crisp.
+- Fry on Medium-Low Heat: Avoid frying the Shankarpali on very high heat.
+Fry each batch over medium-low heat to achieve a perfect golden color.
+High heat can cause the outsides to brown too quickly without making the Shankarpali crisp.

 Frying Tips